Missouri Online | Office of eLearning

 One Canvas Migration

 All universities and all instructors will begin offering courses in the new One Canvas instance beginning Fall 2021.
-The One Canvas Migration FAQ will help answer questions you may have about this endeavor.

 Please login at https://umsystem.instructure.com, start working on your Fall course development, and check to make sure all of your teaching and learning content is ready to go.
 The great news is that using the new instance of Canvas will feel just like Canvas as you now know it.
 We’re here to help you with any additional questions—reach out to us at Canvas@umsystem.edu.